fritzwf/PartsSpeed/README.md

 # PartsSpeed
-Old project that enabled counter personnel to access the General Motors PartSpeed system.
+Old project that enabled parts counter personnel to access the General Motors PartSpeed system.